yao-laboratory/MotifCluster/README.md

 ### Output:
 1 output file: draw_figure.pdf in the output folder you defined (eg.drawing_f1), located: drawing_f1
-#### Description:
+#### example description:
-This figure below shows using MotifCluster Method, the area in Human genome chr12:6,716,600-6,724,000 which is the ZNF410 binding clusters on the CHD4 promoter region.The x-axis is the coordinate from 6.717*10^6 to 6.724*10^6 in the chr12, and y-axis is the weight of each peak.12 line's figure.
+* This figure below shows using MotifCluster Method, the area in Human genome chr12:6,716,600-6,724,000 which is the ZNF410 binding clusters on the CHD4 promoter region.The x-axis is the coordinate from 6.717*10^6 to 6.724*10^6 in the chr12, and y-axis is the weight of each peak.12 line's figure.
 In this situation, with weight, groups(10), union-split(1), merge(1).

 <img src="./README_images/draw_figure-0.png" width=80% height=80%> <br>

 ## Function2:
 ### Description:
-* This function can draw the performance(ranks) of top 100 clusters in without-noise data in noise data.
+This function can draw the performance(ranks) of top 100 clusters in without-noise data in noise data.
 ### Overview:

      usage: _rank